mfaani/code-challenges/Tips and Notes/Cracking/readme.md

         3. Merge ("cab", "acb", "abc") & ("cba", "bca", "bac")
         4. ("cab", "acb", "abc", "cba", "bca", "bac") Base case and build often leads to recursive algorithms

+  - Flexible and Robust:
+    If tic-tac-toe is 3 x 3, well you can still build your board to be N x N (Pg.80)
+  - Don't give up.
+Show excitements for solving hard problems

+## Negotiations Pg.
+82
+- Have a specific ask
+- Keep relationships open after people lave.
+- Keep interviewing at least 3-4 times a year

 ### Permutations vs combinations